-We offer nine distinct Bachelor of Science degrees, including two jointly with the Faculty of Business, one with the School of Native Studies, and one with the Faculty of Education.
+We offer ten distinct Bachelor of Science degrees, including two jointly with the Faculty of Business, one with Faculté Saint-Jean, one with the School of Native Studies, and one with the Faculty of Education.
 Our strength comes from our diversity and depth in both the natural and social sciences.